rcghpge/rcghpge/README.md

 - 🔭 I’m currently working on ... finishing my undergraduate degree
 - 🌱 I’m currently learning ... data engineering, machine learning, and deep learning
-- 👯 I’m looking to build ... whether it's my own startup, @ a startup, or just looking to make a lasting positive impact in the world and society
+- 👯 I’m looking to build ... whether it's my own startup, @ a startup, open-source communities, a tech company, big tech company, or just looking to make a lasting positive impact in the world and society
 - 📫 How to reach me: ...
 LinkedIn or ping me on social media